Stella-Kiarie/Company-s-_Aviation-Diversification/README.md

 Data from the National Transportation Safety Board

 The dataset contains 90348 rows of data and 31 columns of data.
-After exploring the dataset, some rows containing missing values had to be dropped and some columns.
+After exploring the dataset, some rows containing missing values had to be dropped, and some columns.
 Remaining with 27580 rows and 14 relevant columns for the data analysis

 Some significant columns for the  company’s risk assessment include:

 Aircraft Make- different aircraft makes, i.e., Cessna,